By Sumaiyah Ali

 Dear diary!
-I have never faced such a situation like the Coronavirus Lockdown before.
+I have never faced such a situation as the Coronavirus Lockdown before.
 I am sure no one else has experienced it either.
 It makes me feel strange and panicked at times.
 I cannot put my emotions into words properly.
 I feel out of place like I do not have anywhere to go.
 It makes me feel trapped, disproportionate, agitated, misplaced, and a suffocated prisoner.
 These days, I am chaotic, clumsy, lunatic, and crazy too.
 However, I believe that my melancholic quarantine days are a blessing in disguise.

 I was on a trip to Lahore with my family when out of the blue the government announced this lockdown.
-So, we had to leave towards Rawalpindi immediately.
+So, we had to leave for Rawalpindi immediately.
 Otherwise, we would have been stuck there for a month if we did not leave.
 It was an emergency.
 We had to leave in the middle of the night at 2 p.m.
 That is how crazy and edgy this chaos makes people feel.
 The coronavirus is no one’s fault.
 However, when I came back, I was gloomy, melancholic, trapped, worried, and a caged individual.

 Fortunately, we did not come to know of a single person who had fallen prey to Corona in Rawalpindi.
 In Islamabad, this virus has affected many people, though.
 The good thing is that my family has been living in a safer zone until now.
 The Almighty has been generous.
 I pray that HE continues to shower his blessings on my clan and the rest of humanity.
 And I hope that things would get better now.
 The worst is over.

 However, one keeps hearing about the number of people who lost their lives because of this epidemic.
 It is a state of fear and helplessness.
 I do not watch television these days.
-Everyone should unsubscribe the video channels on YouTube that promote such content that might make them anxious.
+Everyone should unsubscribe from the video channels on YouTube that promote such content that might make them anxious.
 They should avoid the daily depressing social media updates on this ailment.
 At least, that is what I have done.
 Mental peace is extremely important after all.

 So, I keep myself busy and try to find positivity in other things in life.
 My words are a huge source of catharsis these days.
 My articles, stories, and poems make me feel lighter.
 They give me an unforgettable sense of achievement.
 I feel like a champion or a victorious warrior clad in shining armor because of the things I write.